-Bitcoin isn't widely accepted yet: There are still only a few places where you can use bitcoin to buy everyday items.
+Bitcoin isn't widely accepted yet: There are still only a few places where bitcoin can be used to buy everyday items.
 Only one country has recognised bitcoin as an official currency for now.

-The threat of hacking: You’re responsible for the safety of your bitcoin.
-Without good knowledge on how to store bitcoin securely, you could be at risk of losing your bitcoin to hackers.
+The threat of hacking: Traders responsible for the safety of their bitcoin.
+Without good knowledge on how to store bitcoin securely, traders could be at risk of losing their bitcoin to hackers.

 Predicting the future price of any asset is always difficult, and it’s no different with bitcoin.

 In 2021, banking giant Standard Chartered said they expect bitcoin's price to increase three-fold and set a price range of between $50,000 and $175,000 over the long term.